 Fall Baby Shower Timing

 This gorgeous time of year simply can’t be beaten.
-From the vibrant colors of autumn to the crisp bite so lusciously filling the air, we’re so glad to live in a world where there are Octobers.
+From the vibrant colors of autumn to the crisp bite so lusciously filling the air, we’re happy to live in a world where there are Octobers.

 If your baby shower plans have you looking at this timeframe, you’re in luck: aside from adding a sweet little pumpkin to your patch, you’ll have no shortage of décor inspiration as well.

 Visit your local craft or home good stores.
 Chances are, they’ll have all the pumpkins, burgundy, orange, and more you’ll need to get started.
 One of the best things about these stores is that they’re ALWAYS running sales or have good coupons on offer.
 So consider getting one or two big statement pieces you can use for this time of year again and again.
 It’ll offer up a sweet reminder of their inaugural use welcoming the newest bounty of the harvest.

 For those who prefer more of a harvest feel to the shower, replace pumpkins with apples, cotton, neutral colors, and buffalo plaid.
 Another fun touch here is that you can get baskets from an antique store or local farmer’s market for some of your baby shower desserts and sweets, giving your harvest theme an authentic touch.

 When guests arrive for your “Little Pumpkin” themed shower, have them sign a pumpkin for baby to look at when she’s older and as a fun alternative to a traditional guestbook.
 Use hollowed-out craft pumpkins (or real ones!) to place flower arrangements inside of as centerpieces and don a festive garland on the gifts table.